Dr-Wojtek/Online-Surgeon/README.md

 * POSTing to /sendToSurgery, the main logic of the program

 ## End points
 Online Surgeon is a RESTful application.
-These end points are available at all times, if the appropriate data is fed.
 * As a USER you may GET and POST.
 As an ADMIN you may also update (PUT) and DELETE.
 * If POSTing, a new and unique ID will be generated for you.
 * If you try to POST a person or pathosis with a specified ID, existing or not, the program will generate a new ID instead.